incorporealdream/gtag-bp-implementation/README.md

 this is going to be built off of the BP-C# distributable, and will act as a bridge between it and the gorilla tag code.

 (the PANDA3DS emulator pull req. made my brain think that this would be pure hilarity)

+unfortunately for any freaky person who wants to look at this, the code n shit is private till i at least have something decent :P

+sowwy 🥺